padrino/padrino-framework/guides/blog-tutorial.md

 Let's start off by generating the model into our app directory.
 As of version **0.10.0**, the models will default to generating at the top level 'models' directory in a project.
-We can specify the location by appending the ~~a option which will generate the models into the designated sub-app directory.
+We can specify the location by appending the `-a` option which will generate the models into the designated sub-app directory.